matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 `call_id`s and the newly introduced `party_id` are explicitly defined to be up to 32 characters from the set of `A-Z` `a-z` `0-9` `.-_`.

+### Specify behhaviour on room leave
+If the client sees the party it is in a call with leave the room, the client should treat this as a hangup event for any calls that are in progress.
+No specific requirement is given for the situation where a client has sent an invite and the invitee leaves the room, but the client may wish to treat it as a rejection if there are no more users in the room who could answer the call (eg. the user is now alone or the `invitee` field was set on the invite).

+The same behaviour applies when a client is looking at historic calls.

 ## Potential issues
  * The ability to call yourself makes the protocol a little more complex for clients to implement, and is somewhat of a special case.
 However, some of the necessary additions are also required for